Naomi Smalls

-Davis M. Heppenstall (born September 8, 1993), better known by the stage name Naomi Smalls, is an American drag queen and reality television personality, best known as one of the runners-up on the eighth season of RuPaul's Drag Race as well as RuPaul's Drag Race All Stars season 4.
+Naomi Smalls is the stage name of Davis Heppenstall (born September 8, 1993), an American drag queen and reality television personality, best known as one of the runners-up on the eighth season of RuPaul's Drag Race as well as RuPaul's Drag Race All Stars season 4.

 Early life

-Heppenstall was born on September 8, 1993 in Fresno, California and was later adopted in Redlands.
+Heppenstall was born on September 8, 1993, in Fresno, California, and was later adopted in Redlands.
 He has eight brothers and three sisters, many of whom were also adopted.

 Career

 The name Naomi Smalls comes from supermodel Naomi Campbell and rapper Biggie Smalls.

 RuPaul's Drag Race

 Smalls was announced as one of twelve contestants for the eighth season of RuPaul's Drag Race on February 1, 2016.
 At 21 years old, she was the season's youngest contestant.
 Smalls was in the bottom two in the fifth episode after she played Tiffany Pollard for the annual "Snatch Game" competition.
 She lip synced to "Causing a Commotion" by Madonna against Acid Betty and won, saving herself from elimination.
 She won the makeover challenge the following episode, where she designed an outfit for one of the Little Women: LA cast members.
 She reached the final three in the season, but lost to Bob the Drag Queen, and tied with Kim Chi for runner-up.

 On November 8, 2018, it was announced that Smalls would be returning to compete in the fourth season of RuPaul's Drag Race All Stars.
 Smalls placed high for the first four episodes, doing incredibly well but just shy of winning.
 She was in the bottom for the roast of Lady Bunny in episode five but won against Gia Gunn in a Lipsync in the episode six "LaLaPaRuZa" to keep her place.
 She was in the bottom the following episode, but was saved by Latrice Royale.
 She won the makeover challenge, becoming the first ever queen to win two makeover challenges, and the only one to only win the makeover challenge on each of her seasons, but she controversially eliminated front-runner Manila Luzon from the competition after Luzon had been the only queen that season to never previously land in the bottom two.
 Smalls reached the final, and finished as the Runner up with Monique Heart.
 She became the first Drag Race contestant to finish as Runner up to both of her seasons since Raven.